Wells Fargo annual meeting drawing protesters

-SAN FRANCISCO, April 24 (Reuters) - Activist groups say protesters plan to disrupt Wells Fargo & Co’s annual shareholder meeting on Tuesday to vent their anger over foreclosures, executive compensation, corporate taxes and other issues.
+SAN FRANCISCO (Reuters) - Activist groups say protesters plan to disrupt Wells Fargo & Co’s (WFC.N) annual shareholder meeting on Tuesday to vent their anger over foreclosures, executive compensation, corporate taxes and other issues.

 “Banks are big and greedy,” said Julia Cheng, one of the protesters.
 “They only care about themselves.”